-Geophysical Gravity and Ground Magnetic Surveying Programs
+Geophysical Surveying Programs

-In addition to the drilling activities, the Company completed two geophysical programs.
-Ground magnetic data was collected in early December 2022, which provided higher resolution (50m line spacing) in the northern Gaby area (Figure 4A) and included some extension surveying to add to the historical ground magnetic data held for the broader project area.
-An image of the new merged project-wide ground magnetic dataset was provided in a news release dated January 30, 2023.
+In addition to the Phase 1 drilling activities, the Company has completed three geophysical programs over the last 12 months as follows:

-A gravity survey was completed over parts of the La Higuera IOCG Project with the objective of mapping the distribution of the iron oxide alteration (magnetite and hematite) under extensive gravel cover in the district.
-The gravity data complements the ground magnetic and IP data in mapping the distribution of iron oxide alteration that is commonly associated with the IOCG style of copper-gold deposit.
-The gravity survey was completed with stations on a 200m grid with infill down to 100m in selected areas.
-A strong gravity anomaly of approximately 1 mGal intensity was identified at the Gaby discovery 400m to the east of drill hole GBY007 (Figure 4B), which is coincident with a small copper showing on sporadic outcrop.
-This provides an additional exploration target.
+- 1. Ground magnetic data was collected in early December 2022, which provided higher resolution (50m line spacing) in the northern Gaby area and included some extension surveying to add to the historical ground magnetic data held for the broader project area. - 2.
+A gravity survey was completed over parts of the La Higuera IOCG Project in November-December 2022 with the objective of mapping the distribution of the iron oxide alteration (magnetite and hematite) under extensive gravel cover in the district.
+The gravity survey was completed with stations on a 200m grid at the Gaby and Chirsposo target areas, with infill down to 100m in the northern Gaby area.
+A gravity anomaly of approximately 1 mGal intensity was identified at the Gaby discovery 400m to the east of drill hole GBY007 (Figure 4B), which is coincident with a small copper showing on sporadic outcrop.
+This provides an additional exploration target, which is proposed for drill testing in the Phase 2 drill program. - 3.
+IP surveying of two lines, for 4.4 line-kilometres, in July 2023 located approximately 650 metres apart within the northern Gaby target area.
+The new data suggests the chargeable zone at Gaby extends an additional 600m to the north beyond that recognised in the historic IP surveying, which is proposed for testing in the Phase 2 drill program.
+An additional target to the east of the main Gaby trend was also recognised in the new data.